 Board up any broken or shattered windows until they can be repaired by a contractor.

 Garden Clean Up

 Tidying up the front or back garden after a storm can seem daunting, especially if fly-away wheelie bins and masses of branches are lying around.
 While tidying up outside, make sure you avoid any damaged wires and phonelines and avoid flooded areas of the street.

 If trees from the street or their branches have been blown over and are affect your garden, call your local council as they will be able to help remove it.

 Typical gardening tools like rakes or litter pickers will be a massive help in the clean-up.
 Rake up smaller debris into piles so it’s easier to assess and deal with.

 Heftier branches or masses of debris might need some more heavy-duty tools like leaf blowers; they’ll make cleaning up much quicker and safer, as you won’t be manually picking up anything that could cause you injury or illness.

 Pressure washers will blast away massive amounts of debris and will also help you clean down any vehicles, driveways, and house walls that have gotten dirty, damaged, or possibly contaminated by flood water.

 Just as with before the storm, check in with your loved ones and make sure they have everything they need for their own clean up, and that they haven’t been too affected by the storm.
 If you’ve got a lot of work to do outside, chances are your neighbours do too, and now will be a great time to band together and help each other.
-Some of you neighbours may have the tools you need to properly clean up, while you may have some tools they need.
-In times of very bad weather, its important we all stick together and help each other out so that once the storms have passed, we can all clean up, move on, and get back to normal routine as quickly as possible!
+Some of your neighbours may have the tools you need to properly clean up, while you may have some tools they need.
+In times of very bad weather, its important we all stick together and help each other out so that once the storms have passed, we can all clean up, move on, and get back to a normal routine as quickly as possible!